-One whiff of the fragrance wafting from the flowers and it’s likely you’re back to the first time you smelled this heady perfume.
-It’s an aroma that starts off sweet in the morning and intensifies to something richer and more seductive as the day grows warmer.
+One whiff of the fragrance wafting from the flowers.
+It's likely you're back to the first time you smelled this heady perfume.
+It's an aroma that starts off sweet in the morning.
+Then intensifies to something richer and more seductive as the day grows warmer.

-While it may seem counter-intuitive to plant a large shrub that only flowers for a few weeks in late spring, when you’re talking about lilacs, it’s maybe not so crazy.
+It may seem counter-intuitive to plant a large shrub that only flowers for a few weeks in late spring.
+However, when you're talking about lilacs, it's maybe not so crazy.

-With seven colors (depending on the variety either white, violet, blue, lavender, pink, magenta, and purple, with many shades of each) and sizes ranging from dwarf to hedgerow height, there’s a lovely lilac for nearly every garden.
+There's seven colors (depending on the variety: white, violet, blue, lavender, pink, magenta, and purple, with many shades of each).
+Plus, different sizes ranging from dwarf to hedgerow height, there's a lovely lilac for nearly every garden.

-For advice on how to grow and use these stunners in the landscape, we turned to Monrovia Craftsman (and self-proclaimed lilac-maniac) Lydia Gompper.
+Here's advice on how to grow and use these stunners in the landscape.
+From our Monrovia Craftsman (and self-proclaimed lilac-maniac) Lydia Gompper.

-According to Lydia, with a bit of planning and attention to bloom time, you can plant early-, mid-, and late-season varieties that will blossom in succession (particularly if the weather is cool), yielding flowers for at least two months each spring.
+According to Lydia, with some planning and attention to bloom time, you can plant early-, mid-, and late-season varieties.
+These will blossom in succession (particularly if the weather is cool), yielding flowers for at least two months each spring.